karaggeorge/macos-manage-apps/readme.md

 ### `terminateApp(bundleId: string): Promise<true>`

 Tries to terminate the app with the given bundle identifier.
-It will resolve it succeeds, and reject with an error otherwise.
+It will resolve if it succeeds, and reject with an error otherwise.

+#### `bundleId`

+The bundle identifier of the app.

+### `isAppRunning(bundleId: string): Promise<true>`

+Check whether the app with the given bundle identifier is running.
+It will resolve with true if it's running and false otherwise.

 #### `bundleId`